clusterdock/topology_apache_kafka/README.rst

                             Docker Registry from which to pull images (default: docker.io)
       -h, --help            show this help message and exit

-    MapR arguments:
+    Kafka arguments:
-      --mapr-version ver    MapR version to use (default: 5.2.0) --mep-version ver     MEP version to use (default: None) --node-disks map      Map of node names to block devices (default: None) --predictable         If specified, attempt to expose container ports to the same port number on the host (default: False)
+      --kafka-version ver   Kafka version to use (default: 1.0.0) --scala-version ver   Scala version to use (default: 2.11)

     Node groups:
-      --secondary-nodes node [node ...]
-                            Nodes of the secondary-nodes group (default:
-                            ['node-2'])
-      --primary-node node [node ...]
+      --brokers node [node ...]
-                            Nodes of the primary-node group (default: ['node-1'])
+                            Nodes of the brokers group (default: ['node-1'])